Hasanaraji/Hasanaraji/README.md

 - 👋 Hi, I’m @Hasanaraji
-- 👀 I’m interested in Data Science
+- 👀 I’m a Data Scienctist
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m very interested in A.I and M.L
 - 📫 How to reach me hasanaraji9@gmail.com

 <!---